zoolanders/documentation/src/pages/essentials-for-yoothemepro/auths-manager.md

 ### oAuth App

-Using the [ZOOlanders OAuth App](#zoolanders-oauth-app) is convenient, but for most services is recommended to create a custom oAuth App and use it instead, which would further enhance security and bypass possible quota limitations.
+Using the [ZOOlanders OAuth App](#zoolanders-oauth-app) is convenient and save, we never store any login or token, we will just "pass those" on the fly to your site.
+Even so, for most services is recommended to create a custom oAuth App and use it instead, which would further enhance security and bypass possible quota limitations.